Chateau with 9 bedrooms, 11 bathrooms and private pool in Beaupréau-en-Mauges Ouest, France

 Breakfast, cleaning, welcome drinks and hamper, plus more!
 Check the Extras tab for all the details.

-The chateau has 9 bedrooms, 11 bathrooms and sleeps a total of 15 guests (excluding infants in cots) in spacious comfort.
+The chateau has 9 bedrooms, 11 bath/shower rooms and sleeps a total of 15 guests (excluding infants in cots) in spacious comfort.
 A large heated swimming pool (5m x 12m), which is entirely enclosed by a hedge and gates, is for the exclusive use of the guests.
 There is a fully equipped kitchen, laundry room, dining room and 2 reception rooms, one of which is a games room.
-In addition there is a large entrance hall, a downstairs shower room and WC, separate downstairs WC, a lift, a mirrored dance studio and two spacious porches for storing swimming things, shoes and bike helmets.
+In addition there is a large entrance hall, a downstairs shower room and WC, separate downstairs WC, a lift which takes you to a first floor bedroom, a mirrored dance studio and two spacious porches for storing swimming things, shoes and bike helmets.

 The large outdoor pool is heated, and there are plenty of lounge chairs for guests to relax on.
 The pool is surrounded by a hedge for privacy and also for safety reason, and there is access through two gates.
 The pool has an electric cover which is key operated.
 There is a built in barbecue which guests may use.
 Briquettes are available from the local supermarkets.
 Whilst linen and towels for the chateau are included in the rental cost, guests are required to provide their own swimming towels.